isomerpages/mlaw-corp/news/speeches/_posts/2019-04-04-Speech-by-Mr-Ng How-Yue-Permanent-Secretary-for-Ministry-of-Law-at-INSOL-G36-Breakfast-Session-INSOL-Singapore-Conference-2019.md

 12. Businesses will find in Singapore laws that are responsive and keenly attuned to their needs.
 We keep abreast of commercial developments and international best practices, knowing that the law cannot remain static in this age.

 {:start="13"}
-13. For example, on restructuring and insolvency, we have, over the years, strengthened our corporate rehabilitation processes and our capability to deal with cross-border restructuring and insolvency cases.
+13. For example, on <u>restructuring and insolvency</u>, we have, over the years, strengthened our corporate rehabilitation processes and our capability to deal with cross-border restructuring and insolvency cases.
 These steps were taken in response to the changing needs of the market as communicated to us by the industry, and were sensitive to the global developments in insolvency and restructuring.

 {:start="14"}
 14. As a global financial centre, while we want businesses set up here to thrive, we also want to provide them with the best possible tools and regime to restructure when they fall into trying times and help them get back on their feet.
 Hence, we seek to provide a comprehensive suite of options for these businesses and transactions from start to end.